 At Kaiser Permanente, we focus on prevention in all we do.
 Here's an important safety tip to use when cooking this week's recipe that can prevent kitchen accidents.
 Have you ever puréed a hot liquid in your blender and had the lid blow off?
 It can happen because the steam released can build up pressure inside your blender if the lid is on tightly.
 Most lids have a removable central portion.

-When puréeing this week's hot soup, remove the central portion of the lid and cover it with a folded kitchen towel.
+When puréeing this hot soup, remove the central portion of the lid and cover it with a folded kitchen towel.
 This allows the steam to escape and the soup to stay in the blender instead of spewing all over you and the counter.
-The handheld immersion blenders work well for many soups, but a regular blender is need to make this asparagus soup silky smooth.
+The handheld immersion blenders work well for many soups, but a regular blender is needed to make this asparagus soup silky smooth.

 I found a recipe from a 15-year old food magazine on the internet and "skinnied" it down.
 The original uses butter and sour cream.
 Nonfat sour cream and olive oil work just fine and greatly reduce the amount of fat in the soup.